stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 source-pvc-2   Bound    pvc-e32db936-91c0-11e9-bd3e-42010a800011   6Gi        RWO            standard       30s
 ````

+Notice the `STATUS` field. `Bound` indicates that PVC has been initialized from the respective VolumeSnapshot.

-#### Verify Restored Data
+#### Verify Restored Data:

-We will create a new Deployment to verify whether the restored data has been restored successfully.
+We will create a new Deployment with the restored PVCs to verify whether the backed up data has been restored.

 Below is the YAML of the Deployment that we are going to create,